kmekala/RestAssured-OpenLib/README.md

 Examples:

    ```
-      equalTo(X)      Does the object equal to x?
+      equalTo(X)      Is the object equal to x?
       hasItem(“X”)    Does the collection contain an item “X”
-      hasSize(3)      Does the size of the collection equal to 3?
+      hasSize(3)      Is the size of the collection equal to 3?
       not(equalto(X)) Inverts matcher equalTo()